Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 +++
-title = 'Fair Source: the next best model for commercial open source?' date = 2024-08-26T10:00:43+03:00 draft = true
+title = 'Fair Source: the next best model for commercial open source?' date = 2024-08-26T11:12:13+03:00 draft = false
 +++

 Building businesses based on an Open Source project is like balancing a solar system.
 Like the sun is the center of our own little universe, powering life on the planets which revolve around it in a brittle, yet tremendously powerful astrophysical equilibrium; so is the relationship between a thriving open source project, with a community, one or more vendors and their commercially supported customers revolving around it, driven by astronomical aspirations.

-Source-available & Non-Compete licensing have existed in various forms, and have been tweaked and refined for decades, in an attempt to combine just enough proprietary conditions with just enough of Open Source flavor, to find that perfect tradeoff.
+Source-available & Non-Compete licensing have existed in various forms, and have been tweaked and refined for decades, in an attempt to combine just enough proprietary conditions with just enough of Open Source flavor, to find that perfect trade-off.
 [Fair Source](https://fair.io/) is the latest refinement for software projects driven by a single vendor wanting to combine monetization, a high rate of contributions to the project (supported by said monetization), community collaboration and direct association with said software project.

-Succintly, Fair Source licenses provide much of the same benefits to users as Open Source licenses, although outsiders are not allowed to build their own competing service based on the software; however after 2 years the software automatically becomes MIT or Apache2 licensed, and at that point you can pretty much do whatever you want with the older code.
+Succinctly, Fair Source licenses provide much of the same benefits to users as Open Source licenses, although outsiders are not allowed to build their own competing service based on the software; however after 2 years the software automatically becomes MIT or Apache2 licensed, and at that point you can pretty much do whatever you want with the older code.

 This is in contrast with other modern Source-Available projects such as - not to be confused - [Fair Code](https://faircode.io/) and [Commons Clause](https://commonsclause.com/) which also use non-compete clauses but don't use the delayed open source publication.

-It seems we have reached an important milestone in 2024: on the surface, "Fair Source" is yet another new initiative that positions itself as a more business friendly alternative to "Open Source", but the delayed open source publication (DSOP) model has been refined to the point where the licenses are succint, clear, easy to work with and should hold up well in court.
+It seems we have reached an important milestone in 2024: on the surface, "Fair Source" is yet another new initiative that positions itself as a more business friendly alternative to "Open Source", but the delayed open source publication (DSOP) model has been refined to the point where the licenses are succinct, clear, easy to work with and should hold up well in court.
 Several technology companies are choosing this software licensing strategy (Sentry being the most famous one, you can see the others on [their website](https://fair.io/)).

 My 2 predictions:
 * we will see 50-100 more companies in the next couple of years.
 * a governance legal entity will appear soon, and a trademark will follow after.

-In this article, I'ld like to share my perspective and address some - what I believe to be - misunderstandings in current discourse.
+In this article, I'd like to share my perspective and address some - what I believe to be - misunderstandings in current discourse.

 ## The licenses